 What is heart rate training, and what are heart rate zones?
-Simply put, heart rate training consists of using your heart rate to gauge the intensity of your workouts, and aiming for different heart rate zones depending on what your fitness goals are.
+Simply put, heart rate training consists of using your heart rate to gauge your exercise intensity, and aiming for different heart rate zones depending on what your fitness goals are.

 The first step to heart rate training is to calculate what your max heart rate is.
 A basic formula that is commonly used is to just subtract your age from 220.
 So by this method, if you’re 30 years old you’re max heart rate is 190 beats per minute.
 However, this equation does not take into account things specific to you, like gender, genetics, etc.